oskariorg/oskari-frontend/packages/ol3/README.md

 Proof-of-Concept ol3 ( https://github.com/openlayers/ol3 ) based mapfull/mapmodule implementation
 for oskari.

 This is only a partial implementation and will change.

+Work-in-Progress.